@lnp2pBot

 When an order has status PAID_HOLD_INVOICE, the seller no longer has any responsibility because he/she has released the sats, if you have problems receiving go to the section The seller released but I don't get the sats in my wallet.

-The seller released but I don't get the sats in my wallet
+The seller released, but I haven't received the Sats in my wallet

-If you need to contact the developers use our GitHub, if you have any proposal or want to report a bug go to the issues section and create one.
+If you need to get in touch with the developers of @lnp2pBot, use our GitHub.
+If you have a proposal or wish to report an issue, navigate to the issues section and create a new one.

 Communities